"A calorie is a calorie, no matter where it comes from, " was considered a tautology, but it is wrong!

 - Regular drinking of natural juices (not too sweet)

-- Regular drinking (preferably daily on an empty stomach) apple cider vinegar with lemon juice and olive oil.
+- Regular drinking (preferably daily on an empty stomach) of apple cider vinegar with lemon juice and olive oil.

 - Periodic detoxification of the liver and kidneys.